Gardeners Edging Irons

 4. Fiskars Solid Lawn Edger

 Straight edges are what we are looking for when assessing how good an edging tool does its job, and Fiskars solid lawn edger gives you lines that look like they’ve been cut by lasers.
 This is thanks to the shape of the boron steel blade.
-The most common shape for these kinds of tools is a crescent or a variation of, but Fiskars have given this model a trapezoidal shape instead, and it works wonderfully.
+The most common shape for these kinds of tools is a crescent or a variation of this, but Fiskars have given this model a trapezoidal shape instead, and it works wonderfully.
 The upper edge is curved over so you have a bigger surface to push down on with your foot.
 Another nice feature is the long wooden shaft with a large T-shaped handle to keep you upright during your edging session and saving your back from aches.
 Weighing 1.85 kilograms, this edging knife isn’t exactly heavy and the overall length of 109cm is just about right for most average height adults.

 - Trapezoidal shaped head ensures straight edges for your lawn